lowRISC/opentitan/doc/ug/getting_started_fpga.md

   ```console
   screen /dev/ttyUSB0 230400
   ```
-  Note that the Nexsys Video demo program that comes installed on the board runs the UART at 115200 baud so expect to see garbage characters if that is running (e.g. you connect the serial console before using Vivado to program your new bitstream or you press the *PROG* button that causes the FPGA to reprogram from the code in the on-board SPI flash)
+  Note that the Nexsys Video demo program that comes installed on the board runs the UART at 115200 baud;
+  expect to see garbage characters if that is running.
+  This can happen if you connect the serial console before using Vivado to program your new bitstream or you press the *PROG* button that causes the FPGA to reprogram from the code in the on-board SPI flash.
 * On the Nexys Video board, press the red button labeled *CPU_RESET*.
 * Observe the output both on the board and the serial console.
 Type any text into the console window.
 * Exit `screen` by pressing CTRL-a k, and confirm with y.